stevenchadburrow/AcolyteHandPICd32/README.md

 <b>Acolyte Hand PIC'd 32 Retraux Computer</b>

-Using the PIC32MZ2048EFH144 microcontroller, this new now computer runs at 200 MHz, with internal memory of 512KB of RAM and 2MB of Flash ROM.
+Using the PIC32MZ2048EFH144 microcontroller, this computer runs at 200 MHz, with internal memory of 512KB of RAM and 2MB of Flash ROM.

-Video output of 640x480 VGA with 256-colors.
-Now supports a single 4-bit audio channel, with future possiblity of 4 total channels.
-Input comes from 2x Genesis controllers, PS/2 Port with support for keyboard and mouse through splitter, and USB port with host support for keyboard, mouse, or Xbox360-type gamepad.
-The USB port will eventually be used to connect to the PC as a CDC for use with /dev/ttyACM0.
-The USB port could eventually support flash drives.

-Comes with attachment possibilities for an SPI Micro SDcard Adapter and a FT232RL USB-to-UART Adapter.
-SDcard is required for BadApple and using Elm-Chan's FatFs files (included).
-If using the UART, use the command 'sudo picocom /dev/ttyUSB0'.
-The PIC32 is programmed through ICSP port connecting to a PICkit3, but can also be re-programmed at general memory locations from production hex files through the SDcard.

-PORTH has been bodge-wired to make an audio DAC using an R-2R Ladder.
-Currently it only has 4-bits, but does the job pretty well.

-The Gameboy emulator Peanut-GB (with MiniGB-APU) has been recoded for the PIC32!
-Some games tested and working include: Tetris, Dr. Mario, Zelda: Link's Awakening, and Pokemon Red.
-Many options have been added, such as Save/Load, GBC palettes, screen size, frame rate, and sound on/off.

-Instead of playing just Bad Apple, it is now capable of running any type of video that has been modified.
-The output is 240x192 in 256 colors, with support for up to 32-bit audio at a 11520 Hz sample rate.
-As of now only the 4-bit audio DAC is used though.

-Only PORTD, PORTE, PORTH, and PORTJ are used for all existing peripherals.
-That leaves PORTA, PORTB, PORTC, PORTF, and PORTG all for user functionality.

-Links:
+<b>Video</b>

+VGA 640x480 resolution at 72 Hz with 256 colors

+<b>Audio</b>

+Single 4-bit audio channel, adding more bits and channels in the future

+<b>HID</b>

+2x Sega Genesis controller ports
+Dual PS/2 port for keyboard and mouse through splitter USB port for keyboard, mouse, or Xbox-360 controller

+<b>File System</b>

+Elm-Chan's FatFS files using SPI Micro SD Card adapter

+<b>UART</b>

+FT232RL USB-to-UART adapter (use command 'sudo picocom /dev/ttyUSB0')

+<b>Gameboy Emulator</b>

+Peanut-GB (with MiniGB-APU) Gameboy Emulator with GBC default color palettes and save file support

+<b>Video Playback</b>

+Plays modified video files with a resolution 240x192 at 30 Hz with 256 colors

+<b>Links</b>

 <a href="https://www.aidanmocke.com/">https://www.aidanmocke.com/</a> for a bunch of PIC32MZ projects (without Harmony), including USB.<br>
 <a href="http://elm-chan.org/">http://elm-chan.org/</a> for a bunch of other projects, including MMC (aka SDcard) and FatFs.<br>